 This tramcar of the class 70/1 was built in 1971 and is still used by the Naumburg Tramway (Naumburger Straßenbahn) in Naumburg (Saale).
 The Naumburg Tramway is considered the smallest urban tramway in Germany and one of the smallest tramways in Europe.

 I took this pic inside the depot of the museum tramway in Mariazell.
 The private association provides not only a museum tramway connecting the railway station of Mariazell with the nearby Erlauf Lake (Erlaufsee) but also consists of a fine selection of Austrian tramcars built before WW II.
 The depicted tramcar was designed by Austrian architect Otto Wagner.

-At Chur railway station I came across this ‘Allegra’ which was ready to climb up the steep railroad to Arosa.
+At Chur railway station, I came across this ‘Allegra’.
+It was ready to climb up the steep railroad to Arosa.
 Have you ever tried this railway which starts like a tramway in Chur (Video) and turns into a mountain railway (Video) later?

-Next to the Museum of Technology in Vienna I came across this tram-train of three tram cars.
-A rare pic in the Vienna of today.
+Next to the Museum of Technology in Vienna, I came across this train of three tram cars.
+It is a rare view in Vienna today.
 A better chance to see a sample of classic tramcars is a visit to the Transport Museum Remise.
 Or you join a tramway tour with one of these cars.